valery-arzumanov/jira-markdown-syntax/README.md

 - separators (`|`, `=`, `^`, `:`, `/` and `,`): these are used within the tags of _"composite"_ items, table markup and attachments

 ### Item folding
 The items, the content of which is supposed to take up several lines (including the tags), support folding.
 These are quotations (`{quote}`), code blocks (`{code}`), panels (`{panel}`) and preformatted text blocks (`{noformat}`).
-It doesn't matter whether they have attributes or not — the folding works anyway.
+It does not matter whether they have attributes or not — the folding works anyway.

 ## Limitations
 There exist certain downsides.
 It seems noteworthy to enumerate them:
-1. About a third of colors and styles are needed to be given manually, as it has been already mentioned above.
+1. About a third of colors and styles are needed to be defined manually, as it has been already mentioned above.
 2. Indentation folding is **not** supported, as long as the folding model is defined differently.
-Nevertheless, if an indent occurs between the tags, which support it, the folding will function properly.
+However, it may be considered appropriate, as long as only one of the two approaches based on the complexity and specific requirements of the folding logic is typically chosen.
 3. Nesting of items mostly will not affect syntax highlight, but if a quotation happens to be inside the panel, for instance, only the rule for the topmost scope will be applied.